-Riseboro’s cooking classes have received a ringing endorsement from the New York Academy of Medicine, who found that pre-diabetics – i.e., those in danger of becoming diabetic – had backed away from the diabetes “danger zone” after a year following the program.
-It’s a handy proof of concept which should inspire confidence in potential donors.
+Riseboro’s cooking classes have received a ringing endorsement from the New York Academy of Medicine, who found that pre-diabetics – i.e., those in danger of becoming diabetic – have backed away from the diabetes “danger zone” after a year following the program.
+It’s a handy proof of concept which might inspire confidence in potential donors.

 Whatever the case, DISRIP has provided a dependable revenue stream for Riseboro, which for a community non-profit is huge: it means not having to go begging every year for new sources of funding.
 Strange bedfellows or not, the collaboration seems to be working, which is great news for residents of Bushwick who stand to benefit from Riseboro’s new home-visit ministrations.

 “There’s excitement for all involved to keep going,” enthused Leto.
 “It’s been a huge success, and as a result, the state has reached out to other CBOs and hospitals to create DISRIP 2.0.
 We don’t want to lose momentum.”

 To learn more about Riseboro, go to riseboro.org.